Top 6 Best Vlogging Cameras Under $500 in 2023

 Check on Amazon

-Flip Screen: Yes | Type: Mirrorless | Stabilization: No | Resolution: 1080p60 | Weight: 320g (0.7 lb)
+Flip Screen: Yes | Type: Mirrorless | Stabilization: In the kit lens | Resolution: 4k24p| Weight: 299g

 Canon’s Dual-Pixel autofocus is the type of focus you need for vlogging.
-The camera can follow your face and keep it in focus with surprising accuracy for a camera this price.
+The camera can follow your face and keep it in focus with surprising accuracy for a camera at this price.

 And the APS-C sensor will let you record in low light without losing too much image quality.
 This sensor is much larger than most point-and-shoot cameras, so you can expect a higher-quality image when you’re recording indoors or during the night.

 One thing to notice though, is the low battery life.
-Since it’s been a few year since its release, the battery is not as good as the newer cameras.
+Since it’s been a few years since its release, the battery is not as good as the newer cameras.
 You should take with you a few extra batteries if you want to record for an entire day.

 The Good